Results 105 - 112 of 312 results

 1965 - Jonathan Cape, London - First edition, First Impression, First Issue, Second State

-A fine first edition of the last of Fleming’s novels, involving the world’s most deadly assassin, the Cuban Paco ‘Pistols’ Scaramanga - the Man with the Golden Gun.
+Fine first edition of the last of Fleming’s novels, involving the world’s most deadly assassin, the Cuban Paco ‘Pistols’ Scaramanga - the Man with the Golden Gun.
+Appropriately housed in a bespoke black cloth clamshell case, lined in scarlet red felt, the spine with gilt stamped lettering and thematic gilt stamped gold dum-dum bullet, as featured on the classic Richard Chopping designed dust jacket.

 A brainwashed James Bond tried, and failed, to kill his boss, M. It's time for him to prove he can be trusted again.